-The utility rate is based on OCPC's review of the Host's utility bills for approximately three months.
-It is the amount paid to the utility for each kWh of electricity, minus the meter ("Basic") charge and other charges that solar is unlikely to affect (e.g. Demand Charges), and adjusted upwards for batteries, if included.
+The Adjusted Utility Rate is based on the amount paid to the utility for each kWh of electricity, minus the meter ("Basic") charge and other charges that solar is unlikely to affect (e.g. Demand Charges), and adjusted upwards for batteries, if included.
+For this project, the Adjusted Utility Rate is based on OCPC's review of the Host's utility bill for 2018 and 2019.